IndexCoop/ITIPS/ITIPS/ITIP-004.md

 **Delegation of Authority**

-Finally, at the core of this upgrade is a dillema about finding a balance between protecting methodologist prerogatives and ensuring that Index Coop's engineering team can add features efficiently.
+At the core of this upgrade is a dillema about finding a balance between protecting methodologist prerogatives and ensuring that Index Coop's engineering team can add features efficiently.

-Unfortunately, there is no programmatic way of guaranteeing *before the fact* that an extension with arbitary permissions doesn't interact with a new module which might impair methodologists' fees.
+Unfortunately, there is no programmatic way of guaranteeing *before the fact* that an extension with arbitary permissions doesn't interact with a new module which might affect methodologists' fees.

 One solution is to give the methodologist sole authority to manage which modules are protected and which extensions are allowed to interact with them.
 This would let the methodologist veto any functional changes to the Index they disagree with by: